NethmalGunathilake/tracktrash-iot-waste-monitoring/README.md

 6. Run on emulator or Android device

 ## Note
-This repository contains the core source code (src folder) of the Android application.
+This repository contains the core source code (app folder) of the Android application.
 Open in Android Studio and connect to your IoT hardware to run the full system.